 - Expensive for very simple designs

-Sublimation is a transfer printing technique, hugely used in the fashion industry and most commonly for t-shirt printing.
-The process involves adding the design to transfer paper and heat pressing onto the fabric.
-This is a fantastically quick way to create a full photographic image onto a garment.
+Sublimation is a transfer printing technique that is hugely used in the fashion industry, and it is most commonly used for T-shirt printing.
+This process involves adding the design to transfer paper and heat pressing the paper onto the fabric.
+Sublimation printing is a fantastically quick way to transfer a full photographic image onto a garment.

 - Can be produced very quickly and for small quantities